FAA will move first to approve the Boeing 737 MAX to fly again, possibly within weeks

 “Aviation is still the safest mode of transportation on the planet,” Elwell said.
 “Once the 737 MAX is safely flying again, it might take some time, but I think the public will become comfortable.”

-In interviews Thursday, Elwell reiterated his view expressed in Congressional hearings that once the accident investigations in Indonesia and Ethiopia are complete, the cause of the two accidents will be revealed as “a chain of events” and that “the procedures the pilots did or didn’t do” as well as the maintenance of the aircraft will have to be scrutinized.
+In interviews Thursday, Elwell reiterated his view expressed in congressional hearings that once the accident investigations in Indonesia and Ethiopia are complete, the cause of the two accidents will be revealed as “a chain of events” and that “the procedures the pilots did or didn’t do” as well as the maintenance of the aircraft will have to be scrutinized.

 Elwell’s comment about potential maintenance issues is likely a reference to the Lion Air accident.
-In the two flights of that same jet immediately prior to the crash last October, the sensor that triggered MCAS gave false signals — one sensor was replaced — and caused severe flight control problems, though the plane was still cleared to fly.
+In the two flights of that same jet immediately prior to the crash last October, the sensor that triggered MCAS gave false signals — one sensor was replaced — and caused severe flight-control problems, though the plane was still cleared to fly.

-However, Elwell said Boeing’s MCAS flight control software is “the issue that links these two horrific accidents.”
+However, Elwell said Boeing’s MCAS flight-control software is “the issue that links these two horrific accidents.”

 “We are going to mitigate that,” he said.

-Note: This story was updated to clarify the description of FAA acting administrator Elwell’s comments on timing for a 737 MAX clearance.